fortio/proxy/README.md

 And which domains/common names you will accept and request certificates for (coma separated list in `-certs-domains` flag or dynamic config directory)

-Optionally you can also configure `debug-host` for a Host (header, Authority in h2) that will serve's fortio's debug handler for these requests.
+Optionally you can also configure `debug-host` for a Host (header, Authority in h2) that will serve a secured variant of fortio's debug handler for these requests: you can see it on [https://debug.fortio.org/a/random/test](https://debug.fortio.org/a/random/test)